-To accelerate the development of multi-sensor autonomous driving and advanced driver assistance systems (ADAS), manufacturers of highly automated vehicles embrace smart recording as part of a closed-loop development process.
+To accelerate the development of multi-sensor autonomous driving and advanced driver assistance systems (ADAS), autonomous vehicle (AV) manufacturers embrace smart recording as part of a closed-loop development process.
 Capturing, storing, anonymizing, analyzing, and replaying terabytes of raw sensor and in-vehicle electronic control unit (ECU) data is crucial in ensuring safe, comfortable, and efficient vehicle operation.
+In this webinar, Siemens addresses the practical and technical challenges of managing and recording massive amounts of ADAS/AV data with Simcenter SCAPTOR.
+Watch now!

-Siemens provides a complete integrated solution to make sense of massive amounts of automated driving data from autonomous vehicles and ADAS.
-Our Simcenter solution captures actual, uncompressed sensor data via an in-vehicle high-speed recorder.
+Our smart recording solution captures actual, uncompressed ADAS/AV sensor data via an in-vehicle high-speed recorder.
 It also provides the software to help access, search, and analyze appropriate data for any scenario.
-And through state-of-the-art anonymization, which still retains facial expressions, you can ensure the data respects legislative and privacy constraints such as GDPR.
+A few ways smart recording helps to reduce the amount of data or find interesting data more quickly is by performing triggering recordings and set markings.
+And through state-of-the-art anonymization, which still retains facial expressions, businesses can ensure the data respects legislative and privacy constraints such as GDPR.

 Technical Product Manager